ujjwalguptaofficial/fortjs-doc/docs/tutorial/shield.md

 e.g - Consider a case - where a controller "Admin" is only allowed if the request is authenticated.
 You can create a shield which will check for the conditions and if it does not satisfy the conditions, you can just reject it.

-There can be multiple shield for a controller & every shield is called when a request wants to access the particular controller.
+There can be multiple shield for a controller & every shield is called when a request wants to access the particular controller in the same order as they are defined.

 A shiled has following member -